-Position of individual(s) Please explain Other, please The Social Responsibility & Public Policy Committee of our Board of Directors oversees the company's sustainability efforts and climate policy.
+Position of Please explain individual(s) Board-level The Social Responsibility & Public Policy Committee of our Board of Directors oversees the company's sustainability efforts and climate policy.
 All four committee members are independent.
-The specify Social Responsibility and Public Policy Committee, among other things, assists the Board in discharging its oversight responsibilities with respect to climate, environment, social and public policy (Social issues.
-The Committee reviews the Company's policies, programs and practices concerning public policy, government relations, philanthropic activities/charitable contributions, climate, sustainability Responsibility and related topics.
+The committee Social Responsibility and Public Policy Committee, among other things, assists the Board in discharging its oversight responsibilities with respect to climate, environment, social and public policy issues.
+The Committee reviews the Company's policies, programs and practices concerning public policy, government relations, philanthropic activities/charitable contributions, climate, sustainability and related topics.
 The Committee reviews the company's climate-related commitments, programs, metrics and outcomes in service of addressing the company's risks and opportunities.
-Climate Board of issues are managed by the Chief Sustainability Officer, Senior Vice President of Global Supply Chain and Senior Vice President of Corporate Affairs.
-These leaders have accountability in their annual Directors) incentives to implement the company's climate strategy and deliver against the company's climate commitments.
+Climate issues are managed by the Chief Sustainability Officer, Senior Vice President of Global Supply Chain and Senior Vice President of Corporate Affairs.
+These leaders have accountability in their annual incentives to implement the company's climate strategy and deliver against the company's climate commitments.